Homomorphic Encryption Basics for Privacy-Preserving Spatial Analytics

 Threat Vector Impact Mitigation

-Ciphertext Malleability Adversary modifies encrypted coordinates to skew spatial results Bind ciphertexts to authenticated metadata; verify output ranges against known geographic bounds
+Ciphertext malleability Adversary modifies encrypted coordinates to skew spatial results Bind ciphertexts to authenticated, round-nonced metadata; range-check decrypted outputs against known geographic bounds

-Noise Exhaustion Precision collapse during deep spatial operations Pre-compute operator depth; enforce modulus chain limits; implement fallback to plaintext with DP
+Noise exhaustion Precision collapse during deep spatial operations Pre-compute operator depth; enforce modulus-chain limits; fall back to plaintext + DP under a controlled budget

-Key Compromise Full plaintext exposure across all spatial batches Threshold decryption; HSM-backed key storage; periodic key rotation with secure enclave re-encryption
+Key compromise Full plaintext exposure across all spatial batches Threshold (tt-of-nn) decryption; HSM/enclave-backed key storage; periodic rotation with secure re-encryption

-DP-HE Composition Leakage Correlated queries bypass DP guarantees via HE precision Enforce strict query rate limits; apply Rényi DP accounting; sanitize outputs before release
+DP–HE composition leakage Correlated queries bypass DP guarantees via HE precision Strict query-rate limits; Rényi DP accounting across batches; sanitise outputs before release